typicaalusername/TypicalsConvertingLibrary/README.md

 # Docs | Hat Duplicate Finder

 execute the loadstring - renames all duplicates of the same hat or hat with the same exact name

+# Docs | Anti-Ragdoll

+execute the loadstring - Removes all ragdoll scripts and constraints, recommended to put at the top of your reanimation